Luciano Canfora

-Luciano Canfora (/it/; born 5 June 1942) is an Italian classicist and historian.
+Luciano Canfora (/it/; born 5 June 1942) is an Italian classicist and historian who is professor emeritus of Classics at the University of Bari.
 Born in Bari, Canfora obtained his first degree in Roman History in 1964 at Pisa University.
-He has for some years been professor emeritus of Classics at the University of Bari.
-His specialty is ancient libraries and his book The Vanished Library, which is about the Library of Alexandria, has been translated into some 15 languages.

-Since 1975, Canfora has edited the periodical Quaderni di storia.
-In 1998, he published a rebuttal of Elena Agarossi and Victor Zaslavsky's work, Togliatti e Stalin.
-Il PCI e la politica estera staliniana negli archivi di Mosca, about criticism of Palmiro Togliatti and the Italian Communist Party.
-He stood in the 1999 European Parliament election in Italy for the Party of Italian Communists.
-In 2004, Canfora published a history of democracy under the title La democrazia.
-Storia di un'ideologia.
+While his specialty is ancient libraries, he also wrote about Greek and Latin literature, philology, historiography, and politics, and his works have been translated into some 15 languages.
+In 1975, Canfora started to edit the periodical Quaderni di storia.
+In 1988, he joined the Italian Communist Party (PCI).
+After the dissolution of the PCI, he joined the Communist Refoundation Party (PRC) and the Party of Italian Communists (PdCI).
+He unsuccessfully stood in the 1999 European Parliament election for the PdCI.